oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 ### Cleanup

 Once you are done with experiments, make sure to delete the cluster you created so that you don't end up with a big bill from Google.
-You can delete the cluster from the Google Cloud Console GUI or via the command line using the below command.
+You can delete the cluster from the Google Cloud Console GUI or via the command line using the following command.

 ```bash
 gcloud container clusters delete hello-hipster